miekg/learninggo/packages.md

 Quote: Answer to whether there is a bit wise negation operator -- Ken Thompson

-A package is a collection of functions and data.
+A package (!package) is a collection of functions and data.

 You declare a package with the `package`(!keywords, package) keyword.
 The filename does not have to match the package name.
 The convention for package